julialin2005-ops/ah-numeracy-learning-intelligence/README.md

 **Introducing a new category: _Numeracy Learning Intelligence_**

-AH transforms dyscalculia tutoring transcripts into structured, evidence-based learning intelligence...
+AH is an AI-powered Numeracy Learning Intelligence platform that transforms dyscalculia tutoring transcripts into structured, evidence-based learning intelligence, helping tutors understand what changed in every learning session.

 **Demo video:** https://youtu.be/3ECpq8yxhhI